first published in the online literary-cultural magazine, Riot Material, on May 4, 2017

 At the end of the summer, I was able to return to my country whose government is relatively trustworthy and transparent.
 Even plagued by the misogyny, racism, and autocratic leanings of our new president, in comparison, the US feels safe, predictable.
 I have freedom of speech and protest, and the possibility to effect change through grassroots activism.
 My Turkish friends could not return to such a place.

 Five days after the coup, Erdoğan declared a three-month state of emergency, and has since extended it two times.
 A state of emergency allows him to bypass the Constitutional Court’s long process of overseeing the passage of laws.
 In the US, as much as President Trump would like to rule by decree, we have many more checks and balances.
 A state government can sue the federal government if an executive order is deemed unconstitutional, and no executive order can reverse a law passed by Congress.
 However, in Turkey, the president’s cabinet can simply draft a decree, and with his approval, it will go to Parliament for a quick vote, to be passed within 30 days.
-Under this loosened judicial process, Erdoğan’s government has continued to arrest and detain any individual suspected of being a Gülenist, and to pass laws towards a presidential system based on Islamic values
+Under this loosened judicial process, Erdoğan’s government has continued to arrest and detain any individual suspected of being a Gülenist, and to pass laws towards a presidential system based on Islamic values.

 When my friends and I took a road trip through northeastern Turkey at the end of the summer, the gendarme stopped us many times to check our IDs.
 They were less interested in our American passports, and more in our Turkish friend’s ID, for whom a phone call was always made to ensure he was not wanted for investigation.